survives on the windy offshore islands

 - Main Threats

-- Habitat loss from coastal development is the primary threat.
-Predation by introduced mammals (rats, rabbits).
+- Habitat loss from coastal development is primary threat.
+Predation by introduced mammals.
 Competition from invasive weeds.
 Climate change affecting coastal habitats.

 - Population

-- Populations have declined dramatically.
-The species is listed as Nationally Critical by NZPCN.
-It is now restricted to predator-free offshore islands and a few protected mainland sites.
-Conservation includes predator control, habitat restoration and ex situ seed banking.
+- Populations declined dramatically.
+Listed as Nationally Critical by NZPCN.
+Restricted to predator-free offshore islands and few protected mainland sites.

 - Conservation Status